 ConfigMap when deploying Cryostat.
 You can use the OpenShift console to interact with Cryostat or edit the YAML file for your Cryostat custom resource.
 We'll demonstrate both approaches.

 Note: Cryostat is JDK Flight Recorder for Kubernetes or Red Hat OpenShift.
 The Red Hat build of Cryostat 2.0 is now widely available in technology preview.
-Cryostat 2.0 introduces many new features and improvements, such as automated rules, a better API response JSON format, custom targets, concurrent target JMX connections, WebSocket push notifications, and more.
-The Red Hat build includes the Cryostat Operator to simplify and automate Cryostat deployment on OpenShift.
+The Red Hat build includes the Cryostat Operator to simplify and automate Cryostat deployment on Red Hat OpenShift.

 Create a custom template and ConfigMap